mertkosan/mertkosan.com/projects/finished.md

 Paper: [https://dl.acm.org/doi/10.1145/3539597.3570376](https://dl.acm.org/doi/10.1145/3539597.3570376) <br>
 Code and Data: [https://github.com/mertkosan/GCFExplainer](https://github.com/mertkosan/GCFExplainer)

-One way to address the explainability problem in GNNs is counterfactual reasoning, where the objective is to change the GNN prediction by minimal changes in the input graph.
+One way to address the explainability problem in graph neural networks (GNNs) is counterfactual reasoning, where the objective is to change the GNN prediction by minimal changes in the input graph.
 Existing methods for the counterfactual explanation of GNNs are limited to instance-specific local reasoning.
 In this work, we study a novel problem; the global explainability of GNNs through global counterfactual reasoning.
 Specifically, we want to find a small set of representative counterfactual graphs that explains all input graphs.
 Drug discovery is one of the main applications of this work.